nghoa/beeMapBeeWare/README.md

 1. Clone this repo
 `git clone https://gitlab.jyu.fi/beeware/beemapbeeware.git`

-2. Setup your Google Application Credentials
+2. Setup your Google Application Credentials: [Setup Link](https://cloud.google.com/docs/authentication/getting-started?hl=de)

+3. Setup an instance-configuration file, where some variables are specified
+    - flask secret key (needed for hashing in the application)
+    - environment (not mandatory)
+    - APPLICATIONINSIGHTS_CONNECTION_STRING (-> That one is for Azure logging)

-3. Start Application
+4. Start Application
 `python main.py`